 Swim With Dolphins

 If you don’t want to gamble on the chance to swim with dolphins in the wild, you should go with a tour.
-We loved everything about our adventure with Sunlight On The Water.
+We loved everything about our adventure with Sunlight On Water.
 They are kid-friendly and offer so many adventures including swimming with manta rays and whale watching, when in season.
-Swimming along side, above, and through the pod of dolphins was unforgettable.
+Swimming alongside, above, and through the pod of dolphins was unforgettable.

 Learn to surf on Big Island Hawaii!

-Kahalu’u Bay, where that great snorkeling is, is also a fantastic place for learning to surf.
+Kahalu’u Bay, where that great snorkelling is, is also a fantastic place for learning to surf.
 Ever wanted to try?
-Learn to Surf will get you riding that wave and are top-rated for surf lessons!
+Kahaluu Bay Surf & Sea will get you riding that wave and are top-rated for surf lessons!
+We had an personalized lesson that was just what we were hoping for having surfed a couple times already.
 The bay makes for excellent rolling waves to hang ten.

 Beach It At Hapuna